 Collecting Infrastructure Logs

-Logs produced by infrastructure components such as Docker and Kubernetes events.
-Like system logs, the infrastructure logs lack a request context and can be enriched by the resource context - information about the node, pod, container, etc.
+Like system logs, the infrastructure logs produced by infrastructure components such as Docker and Kubernetes events lack a request context.
+It can be enriched by the resource context - information about the node, pod, container, etc.

-It is currently in greenfield development but the basic idea is that the extensions of popular libraries will be provided which will automatically enrich the logs with relevant information from the context, along with that extension will support sending the logs using OTLP protocol to OpenTelemetry Collector.
+It is currently in greenfield development, but OpenTelemetry aims to provide extensions for popular logging libraries that will enrich the logs with relevant context.
+The extensions will also support sending the logs using OTLP protocol to OpenTelemetry Collector.

 Currently OpenTelemetry does’t define a new logging API or create new user-facing logging libraries.
 The initial goal is to enhance existing popular logging libraries as needed.
 This is how a typical new application uses OpenTelemetry API, SDK and the existing log libraries